JamalZeynalov/swagger-coverage-py/README.md

 ).response
 ```
 > #### Note: "auth" and "params" arguments are not required. <br>You can use any other **kwargs that are applicable for Requests library.

+### 6. Run your tests and open created `swagger-coverage-report.html` in your browser.

 # How it works:
 0. The fixture `setup_swagger_coverage` setups required artifacts